jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 - The EventBus publish / subscribe library to transmit data between the two
 - The Log4J2 library to log the events

-None of The libraries are modularized.
+None of these libraries are modularized.

-The CSVParser library consists of one JAR.
+- The CSVParser library consists of one JAR.

-The Jackson JSON library consists of three JARs.
+- The Jackson JSON library consists of three JARs.

-The EventBus library consists of one JAR.
+- The EventBus library consists of one JAR.

-The Log4J2 library consists of two JARs.
+- The Log4J2 library consists of two JARs.

 The log4j-core.2.11.0.jar's MANIFEST.MF contains:
 Automatic-Module-Name: org.apache.logging.log4j.core